🎭 What is a system prompt?

 └─────────────────────────────┘

 The system prompt has the highest priority.
-It frames everything else.
-A good system prompt transforms a generic LLM into a formidably effective specialized assistant.
+It sets the framework for everything else.
+A good system prompt turns a generic LLM into a formidable, highly effective specialized assistant.

 | Aspect | System prompt | User prompt |